abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/faq.md

 ## When will you be adding more collections to this platform?

-We will be adding new collections from our sound archive periodically to Amplify for you to listen to and transcribe.
+We will be adding new collections from our sound archive periodically to Amplify for you to listen to and correct.
 If there is a particular collection you would like to be made available, please feel free to contact us.

 ## Still have a question?

-If you would like to know more about Amplify or find information about other digital volunteering projects, you can visit the [State Library website](http://www.sl.nsw.gov.au) or send us an email at [web.development@sl.nsw.gov.au](mailto:web.development@sl.nsw.gov.au).
+If you would like to know more about Amplify or find information about other digital volunteering projects, you can visit the [State Library website](http://www.sl.nsw.gov.au) or send us an email at [digital.volunteering@sl.nsw.gov.au](mailto:digital.volunteering@sl.nsw.gov.au).